Poltergeist II: The Other Side: Filming

 Principal photography of Poltergeist II began in May 1985 in Los Angeles.
 The original production schedule spanned 64 days.
-A private residence in Altadena, California, served as Grandma Jess's Phoenix home, while tract homes in Encino served as a stand-in for the Cuesta Verde neighborhood.
-The opening desert scenes featuring Will Sampson involving the Hopi obelisk were filmed at the Canyon de Chelly National Monument in Chinle, Arizona.
+A private residence in Altadena, California, served as Gramma Jess (Geraldine Fitzgerald)'s Phoenix home, while tract homes in Encino served as a stand-in for the Cuesta Verde neighborhood.
+The opening desert scenes featuring Taylor (Will Sampson) involving the Hopi obelisk were filmed at the Canyon de Chelly National Monument in Chinle, Arizona.

 For interior sequences that required elaborate effects, replicas of the Altadena residence were constructed on Stage 30 of the MGM Studios in Culver City, California.
-The studio's Stage 27 was used to construct the desert sweat lodge visited by Craig T. Nelson and Will Sampson's characters, as well as the cavern in which the film's finale takes place.
-Commenting during the shoot, JoBeth Williams said: "It hasn't been as physical as the first film.
+The studio's Stage 27 was used to construct the desert sweat lodge visited by Steve and Taylor characters, as well as the cavern in which the film's finale takes place.
+Commenting during the shoot, Williams said: "It hasn't been as physical as the first film.
 We don't have as much mud and goo; there is more of the sort of psychological terror, although certainly there will be a lot of effects."